 println!("{}", s); // This will print `hello, world!`

 So, what’s the difference here?
-Why can String be mutated, but literals cannot?
-The difference comes down to how these two types deal with memory.
+Why can String be mutated but literals cannot?
+The difference is how these two types deal with memory.

 Memory and Allocation

-In the case of a string literal, because we know the contents at compile time, the text is hard-coded directly into the final executable.
-This makes string literals quite fast and efficient.
+In the case of a string literal, we know the contents at compile time so the text is hardcoded directly into the final executable, making string literals fast and efficient.
 But these properties only come from its immutability.
-Unfortunately, we can’t put a blob of memory into the binary for each piece of text whose size is unknown at compile time and whose size might change over the course of running the program.
+Unfortunately, we can’t put a blob of memory into the binary for each piece of text whose size is unknown at compile time and whose size might change while running the program.

 With the String type, in order to support a mutable, growable piece of text, we need to allocate an amount of memory on the heap, unknown at compile time, to hold the contents.
-This means two things:
+This means:

 The memory must be requested from the operating system at runtime.

-We need a way of giving this memory back to the operating system when we’re done with our String.
+We need a way of returning this memory to the operating system when we’re done with our String.

 That first part is done by us: when we call String::from, its implementation requests the memory it needs.
 This is pretty much universal in programming languages.

-The second case, however, is different.
-In languages with a garbage collector (GC), the GC will keep track and clean up memory that isn’t being used anymore, and we, as the programmer, don’t need to think about it.
-Without GC, it’s the programmer’s responsibility to identify when memory is no longer being used and call code to explicitly return it, just as we did to request it.
-Doing this correctly has historically been a difficult problem in programming.
-If we forget, we will waste memory.
-If we do it too early, we will have an invalid variable.
+However, the second part is different.
+In languages with a garbage collector (GC), the GC keeps track and cleans up memory that isn’t being used anymore, and we, as the programmer, don’t need to think about it.
+Without a GC, it’s the programmer’s responsibility to identify when memory is no longer being used and call code to explicitly return it, just as we did to request it.
+Doing this correctly has historically been a difficult programming problem.
+If we forget, we’ll waste memory.
+If we do it too early, we’ll have an invalid variable.
 If we do it twice, that’s a bug too.
 We need to pair exactly one allocate with exactly one free.

 Rust takes a different path: the memory is automatically returned once the variable that owns it goes out of scope.
-Here’s a version of our scope example from earlier using String:
+Here’s a version of our scope example from Listing 4-1 using a String instead of a string literal:

 {